Originally posted 2015-06-17 08:00:54.

-A T-Shirt with a Keyhole Back
+A Fabulously Stylish T-Shirt with an Open Back

 Once again, I have refashioned another t-shirt… This t-shirt has a keyhole back with a tie at the neck, and is also tie-dyed in navy blue with a starburst pattern on the side.
 This is another super-duper easy shirt that is comfortable and a tad on the wild side!

 - Tulip One-Step Tie Dye (<– affiliate link!)

 - Rubber bands

 - Plastic gloves

 As I always do, I cut the neck band out and I shorten the sleeves.
 I saved the pieces I cut off of the sleeves and cut a 1″ strip from each piece.
 These pieces become the ties for the back.

 I folded the t-shirt so that there was a fold at the center front and the center back.
 I used a washable marker to draw a half circle on the upper back approximately 2″ below the back neckline.

 I cut the circle away, then cut along the fold at the neck (above the circle).

 I pressed a 1/2″ hem at the edge of each sleeve as well as the neck.
 I also pressed a 1/2″ hem around the keyhole.
 Before stitching the hems, I inserted one end of each of the pieces for the ties between the hems for the neck and keyhole.